 Most insurance companies allow you to sign on to one of their plans as a supplement to insurance that you already have that may not cover the procedures you need.

 Normal Medicare doesn't cover dental, but you may have the option to enroll in a sort of Medicare supplemental dental insurance, in the form of a Medicare Advantage Plan (Medicare Part C).
-These plans are offered through private dental insurance companies that are approved by Medicare.
-Not all Medicare Advantage Plans cover dental.
+The best dental insurance for seniors on Medicare may be offered by any of the insurance companies we go over in this article.

 The average dental insurance cost is between $200 and $400 per year per individual, with an annual deductible between $50 and $200, and the annual maximum benefit between $500 to $2,000.

 Affordable dental plans are easy to find — dental insurance costs anywhere from $300 to $700 per year for the average plan.
 This is much less than standard health insurance.
 Standard insurance can have monthly premiums of $200 for basic coverage.
-But keep in mind that many plans have yearly maximums of around $1,000 and deductibles of $1,000 as well.

 Health insurance plans don't automatically cover dental.
 However, if you're looking for health plans on the ACA marketplace, you can find some plans that offer dental as well.
 Another option is to buy a stand-alone dental insurance plan.

+Your school may offer a limited insurance plan, but some providers have plans for low-income individuals.
+You may also want to consider dental discount plans.
 Keep in mind that under the Affordable Care Act, adult children can stay on their parent's insurance plan up to 26 years of age.
 Read our full article on dental insurance for college students.